flips22/mylar-league/README.md

 # CBL Generation

 ## CBLgenerator
+Update Dec 16, 2023
+ - Made a number of updates to the searching logic.
+It now checks if it has searched for the series previously.
+Also if there is no year, it uses the filename to find the year range, and then looks to see if the coverdate of the issue is between that range (+/-1).
+The filename format needs to be [2022-2023].
+I have done quite a bit of testing, but there's a risk that I missed something, if so, let me know.

 Update Dec 10, 2023:
   - Removed the need to have a matching json file.
 I disabled json import as there isn't big demand for this at the time being.
 If this changes I can improve the json implementation at that time.
   - Added the search for a volume if there is no year defined.
 There's a tendancy to find multiple matches.
 At the moment it picks the series with the largest number of issues.
 In the future, I will try to make this smarter using the filename as the year range.